Saba is a rising freshman at Harvard College in Cambridge, Massachusetts.

 Erika’s work can be read on the “Our Discoveries” page!

-Natasha is a junior at Harker High School in San Jose, California.
+Natasha is a senior at Harker High School in San Jose, California.

 Natasha is passionate about closing the gender gap in STEM from her experience of being the only girl in her computer science classes as well as one of few girls at science fairs and summer programs.
 She realizes the importance of female empowerment and is excited to shed light on stories of women who do not receive enough recognition for the impact they’ve made.